idvouch/QuizApp/README.md

 Have fun testing your expertise with this Android Basics, General Knowledge Mini-Quiz.
-The App currently contains 12 questions with answers and explanations, all in English.
+The App currently contains not less than 14 questions with answers and explanations, all in English.
 The questions were selected from the Google/Udacity Android Basic Course and would be updated regularly to give new programmers a platform to test their new skill.